Dog hiking equipment

 -

-Slippers .
+Booties .
 Even if the hiking terrain is easy, a sensor or claw injury can occur anywhere.
-Get e.g. light rubber-covered slippers in your first aid kit, which protect the sensors from stress and also keep any paw bandage dry.
+Get e.g. light rubber-covered booties in your first aid kit, which protect the sensors from stress and also keep any paw bandage dry.

 -